Lemuel Jeanpierre: Playing career

-Detroit Lions

 On August 17, 2016, Jeanpierre signed with the Detroit Lions.
 On September 3, he was released by the Lions.

 Coaching career

-Seattle Seahawks

 On July 28, 2017, Jeanpierre was signed as an offensive assistant by the Seattle Seahawks under head coach Pete Carroll.

-Oakland / Las Vegas Raiders

 On April 3, 2018, Jeanpierre was hired by the Oakland Raiders as an assistant offensive line coach under head coach Jon Gruden.

-Miami Dolphins

 On February 20, 2020, Jeanpierre was hired by the Miami Dolphins to be their assistant offensive line coach under head coach Brian Flores.
 On January 19, 2021, Jeanpierre was promoted to offensive line coach.
 He was retained by Mike McDaniel as the assistant offensive line coach for the 2022 season.

 Personal life

 Jeanpierre is of Haitian descent, whose grandfather migrated to Louisiana.